microsoft/AzureTRE/docs/quickstart.md

 You will also need:
 - An Azure Subscription
 - GitHub user id and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scope `packages:read`.
-This token is used to by the web apps pull the Docker images.
+This token is used to pull the web app Docker images.
 This can be any GitHub account, and does not need to be part of the Microsoft GitHub organisation.

 ### Configuring variables